ClinicalTrials.Veeva

 Description:

-Group B, comprising 16 patients (Group 2), will undergo the standard Anterior Cruciate Ligament (ACL) rehabilitation protocol without Blood Flow Restriction (BFR) for 8 weeks during their physiotherapy sessions at the Rehman Medical Institute's Outpatient Department (OPD), starting from the second post-operative visit.
-The cuff size will be determined based on the patient's thigh circumference.
+Group 1, comprising 16 patients (Group 1), undergo the standard Anterior Cruciate Ligament (ACL) rehabilitation protocol with Blood Flow Restriction (BFR) for 8 weeks during their physiotherapy sessions at the Rehman Medical Institute's Outpatient Department (OPD), starting from the second post-operative visit.
+The cuff size determined based on the patient's thigh circumference.
 The rehabilitation protocol will progress as follows: * Week 2-4: Long Arc Quadriceps (LAQ) exercise progression, Shuttle exercise progression, and Post-op visit 2. * Week 4-8: Available range LAQ, Standing terminal knee extension, and Single Limb Shuttle/Leg Press exercises.

 Treatment: